arijitchhatui/neobrutal-ui/README.md

 # NeoBrutal UI

-A collection of Neobrutalist components built with Radix UI and Tailwind CSS.
+A collection of Neobrutalist components built with Base UI and Tailwind CSS.

 ## Documentation